adamghill/fediview/content/best-tools-for-mastodon.md

 ---
 template: www/base.html
 title: The Best Tools for Mastodon in 2023
-publish_date: 2023-02-02
+publish_date: 2023-02-10
 ---

 # The Best Tools for Mastodon in 2023
 *{{ publish_date }}*

 Here are the best tools for Mastodon I have found and personally used.
-I am especially interested in tools focused on less technical users, so they should all be relatively intuitive and usable from a web browser.
+All of these tools should be relatively intuitive and usable from a web browser.

+## Finding servers

+- [fedi.garden](https://fedi.garden/): Discovering nice servers on Mastodon and the fediverse.
+Made by [@FediGarden](https://social.growyourown.services/@FediGarden).
+- [Mastodonn instances](https://instances.social/): A guided wizard that helps pick the right Mastodon instance for you.
+Made by [@TheKinrar](https://mastodon.xyz/@TheKinrar).

 ## Following accounts

-- [Movetodon](https://www.movetodon.org): Log in with Twitter and movetodon will look at who you currently follow and find their Mastodon account.
-Will also show when they joined Mastodon and when they were last active.
-Made by [@Tibor](https://mastodon.social/@Tibor).
 - [Followgraph](https://followgraph.vercel.app): Find awesome people on Mastodon by looking up who you follow on and surfacing who *they* follow.
 It expands your connection graph based on who you are already connected to.
 Made by [@gabipurcaru](https://mastodon.online/@gabipurcaru).

 ## Web clients